wei-hsuan-cheng/wb_humanoid_mpc/docs/g1_centroidal_mpc.md

 # Unitree G1 Centroidal MPC

-This file summarizes the centroidal NMPC stack exercised by `make launch-g1-dummy-sim`, with code pointers and compact math for the model, rollout, constraints, sensing, and actuation.
+This file summarizes the centroidal NMPC stack exercised by `make g1-dummy-sim` or `make g1-mujoco-sim`, with code pointers and compact math for the model, rollout, constraints, sensing, and actuation.

 ## State, Input, and Dynamics